khromalabs/ureddithome/README.md

 ![ureddithome preview](https://raw.githubusercontent.com/khromalabs/ureddithome/master/preview.png)

+NOTE: Just added the capability of peeking subreddits content from the Reddit API, which seems to me very cool to do a quick preview.

-Is a very simple project, but very useful to me.
-Hope you like it as well.
-Favourite subreddits can be stored in a bookmark f.e.
+Favourite subreddits can be stored straight in the bookmark as is describe in the page header.

 [Try it now!](https://khromalabs.github.io/ureddithome/ureddithome.html)